rks101/eglinux/README.md

   Tsx async abort:        Not affected
 ```

-Note: For GPU information, you can check gpu-manager, nvidia-smi, nvidia-settings utilities.
+Note: For GPU information, you can check commands gpu-manager, nvidia-smi, nvidia-settings utilities.

 ----

 ## Know memory

-How much memory (RAM / main memory / primary memory to run programs) does the system have?
-You can see installed, free, and other memory details:
+Q. How much memory (RAM / main memory / primary memory to run programs) does the system have?
+A. You can see installed, free, and other memory details using meminfo:
 ```
 cat /proc/meminfo
 ```